 Ten Days

 Interesting title, no?
-This is thanks to my friend Preeti, who inquired as to my well-being (so did Pat), and I thank you sweet friends who notice a gap in posting from time to time.
-This one was 10 days, as Preeti let me know.
+This is thanks to a friend, who inquired as to my well-being (so did Pat), and I thank you sweet friends who notice a gap in posting from time to time.
+This one was 10 days, as she let me know.
 A lot can happen in 10 days.
 To be honest, and not totally transparent (yet) a lot happened in the first 12 days of February.

 On the left you see 2" finished 4-patches destined for two projects and on the right trimmings from a big project that I can't talk about just yet.